-Rugby League should be fun but for a few children the fun is spoilt by adults who do or say things during sporting activities that hurt or frighten them.
-What these children are experiencing may be abuse.
+Rugby League should be fun but for a few young people the fun is spoilt by adults who do or say things which may be abuse which can be physical, sexual or emotional abuse or bullying or neglect.
 And they may feel they have no one to talk to about it.
 Or that no one will listen to them or believe what they say.